torvalds/linux/Documentation/networking/device_drivers/ethernet/mellanox/mlx5/counters.rst

        need to replace the cable/transceiver.
      - Error

+   * - `total_success_recovery_phy`
+     - The number of total successful recovery events of any type during ports reset cycle.
+     - Error

    * - `rx_out_of_buffer`
      - Number of times receive queue had no software buffers allocated for the adapter's incoming traffic.